Ccuevas3410/CCA2_Encryption/README.md

         - combine RSA and SKE on files
         - ciphertext will be:
             - RSA-KEM(x) | SKE ciphertext
-            - Generate SKE key with x, where x has a much
+            - Generate SKE key with x, where x has as much entropy as the key

-## Overview
--

 ## How to Run
-1. make
+1. git clone & cd to directory
+2. `make`
     - run the make file
-2. ./kem-enc -h
+3. `./kem-enc -h`

 ## Notes
 - This was tested on an UbuntuLinux environment.